MicrosoftDocs/dynamics365smb-docs/business-central/reports/report-809.md

 # Where-used list (report)

-The *Where-used list* report shows a list of the bill of materials (BOMs) that the selected items are components of.
+The **Where-used list** report shows a list of the bills of materials (BOMs) that the selected items are components of.
+You can set a filter to find the component you want to analyze.

-A helpful overview in case you must change a component in a BOM that is inserted in an assembly item.
-For example, if your vendor can no longer deliver a specific item that you used for your assembly/production.

-In such scenarios, this report provides you with an easy overview of which BOMs the component is included in.

-You can set a filter for the number of the component.

 ## Use cases